vyeon/ash/README.md

 # ash

-This is cross-platform C++ library for ASynchronous and Heterogeneous (ASH) programming.
+This is a cross-platform C++ library for ASynchronous and Heterogeneous (ASH) programming.

 Dependency: Boost C++ libraries.
 I've working on boost v1.82.